- Pause points

 - Why do you think Hades summons the Fates?
 Will they come?
 (Not necessarily — Zeus told Demeter that even he had to answer to the Fates.)

-- As with Pandora when she took the lid off the stone jar, so too Orpheus does something he has been specifically told not to do.
+- As with Pandora when she took the lid off the stone jar, Orpheus does something he has been specifically told not to do.
 Is it easier to understand Orpheus’ or Pandora’s behaviour?
 Have you ever done something you have been expressly forbidden to do?
 If so, what made you do it?
 Does the fact that you are told you must not do something make it all the more tempting?

 - What sort of music makes you feel really happy or really sad?
 Are there particular musical instruments that affect your mood?
 Why do you think national anthems are played before international matches and at medal ceremonies?